 The SCU Upgrade ROM module contains a chip on a small circuit board.
 This module attaches to a motherboard header.
-This chip upgrades the standard four-drive SATA support to add SAS support for up to eight SAS or SATA drives.
+This chip upgrades the standard four-drive SATA support to add SAS support for up to eight drives.

 The Cisco PID UCSC-RAID-ROM5= includes the SCU upgrade ROM module.